 It was a familiar sight during the holiday season: children making homemade gingerbread houses in the weeks leading up to Christmas.
 But for Tillie Scarritt’s first grade class, this was more than a festive baking project; it was one element of a dynamic literary study

-Today’s high school students experience stress like never before.
 From schoolwork, college applications, peer pressure and parental expectations to the stress of 24/7 connectivity and digital information overload, it’s a lot for young brains to handle.
-Calhoun faculty note that external pressures—and those self-imposed—are impossible to totally avoid, so Calhoun makes an enormous effort to reduce stress for its students; one way is by introducing the concept of mindfulness into the classroom.
+External pressures—and those self-imposed—are impossible to totally avoid, so Calhoun makes an enormous effort to reduce stress; one way is by introducing the concept of mindfulness into the classroom.

 Lower School Director Alison Max Rothschild ’85, Middle School Director Danny Isquith and Upper School Director Lorenzo Krakowsky talk about one of the central tenets of Calhoun’s progressive approach to learning—student voice—and explore what it means, why it’s important, and how it finds expression in the daily life of our children.